 Download the free website grader here (PDF)

-Watch Jason Solarek, Bridge’s CEO, explain how to use the Website Grader:
+Watch Jason Solarek, Shop Local's CEO, explain how to use the Website Grader:

-You can sign up your store for Bridge and Product Syncing.
+You can sign up your store for Shop Local and Brand Syncing.
 A retailer can sync with products for free.
-The retailer also receives a free Bridge Store, online gift registry software, and many other tools to help it sell online.
+The retailer also receives a free Shop Local Store, online gift registry software, and many other tools to help it sell online.

 You can sign up a store.